 Contributions to Research and Development were made by the Meat Board throughout its existence during the decades prior to the 90’s.
 Various individual organisations like Cattle Breeders’ Associations, SAMIC (South African Meat Industry Company) and others contributed to red meat research at that time.

 The Meat Industry Trust (MIT) was established in 1996, through the initiative of the Meat Board’s members.
 This was in preparation for the envisaged closing of the Meat Board in accordance with the amendment of the Marketing of Agricultural Products Act no 47 of 1996.
 The Meat Board donated R15 million and some assets to the Trust.

 The MIT is a perpetual discretionary Trust and accordingly is entitled to fund various objectives of interest to the red meat industry, such as the granting of bursaries for the purpose of furthering education relating to the red meat industry and to the benefit of the red meat industry in general, and also includes the promotion of livestock welfare.

 The interest on the capital plus interest accrued over time is used annually, to support research projects of merit and other projects as approved by the Trust.
-Download the document containing the MIT Trust’s Funding Principles
+This is documented in the MIT Trust’s Funding Principles.

-The MIT is overseen by a Board of Trustees, 3 members are nominated by the Minister of Agriculture and three are red meat industry nominated.
+The MIT is overseen by a Board of Trustees, three members are nominated by the Minister of Agriculture and three are nominated by the red meat industry.